-NITREM Extended is a system solution specially developed for businesses within the mining industry and for landowners.
+NITREM Extended is a solution specially developed for the mining industry and large quarries.

 NITREM Extended delivers a unique and almost maintenance-free solution for nitrate reduction in leachate combined with a sustainable landscape design for rock piles.
 NITREM Extended reduces the amount of nitrate in rock pile leachate combined with landscape design that enhances biological diversity and provides an opportunity to return to traditional land use after the end of operations.